 A grease trap, also known as a grease interceptor, is a device designed to capture fats, oils, and grease (FOG) from wastewater before it enters the plumbing system.
 These substances, if not intercepted, can solidify and cause blockages, leading to costly plumbing issues and environmental concerns.

-In a kitchen setting, grease traps function by slowing down the flow of hot, greasy water, allowing it to cool.
-As the water cools, FOG separates and floats to the surface while heavier particles settle at the bottom.
-The relatively clean water then exits the trap into the sewer system, leaving the grease and solids behind.
+In your kitchen, grease traps work by slowing down the flow of hot, greasy water so it can cool.
+As the water cools, fats, oils, and grease (FOG) rise to the top, and heavier bits settle at the bottom.
+The cleaner water can then move out into the sewer system, while the grease and solids stay behind in the trap.

 There are various types of grease traps, including passive grease traps, which rely on gravity and are typically used in smaller operations, and automatic grease removal units (AGRUs), which actively remove accumulated grease, making them suitable for larger, high-volume kitchens.